-First Night festivities include a dramatic fireworks show at midnight over Boston Harbor, a huge Celebrate Boston Parade down Boylston Street, family-friendly activities, live musical performances, and spectacular ice sculptures by renowned artists.
+First Night festivities include bedtime-friendly (if you have young children) fireworks over Boston Common at 7pm, a dramatic fireworks show at midnight Copley Square, a huge People's Procession parade down Boylston Street, family-friendly activities, live musical performances, and spectacular ice sculptures by renowned artists.

 Then, kick off 2017 with a First Day Fun Run/Walk on Boston Common.
 Look for special museum discounts, more arts performances around the city, and plenty of First Day brunches at Boston restaurants.

 Over 1 million revelers typically turn out for Boston's signature New Year's Eve event.

 Plan to be among them for Boston's First Night/First Day 2017!

 Official First Night 2017 entertainment, ice sculptures, and other special attractions will take place in two main areas in the heart of the city: Copley Square and Boston Common.